LamTS72/LamTS72/README.md

 I think i have some weaknesses in my life and studying at university.
 So i just have some certificates about academic:

-*IELTS band 6.0 with WRITTING 6.5 and LISTENING 6.0.
-It is not impressive for others but i think it is enough for reading English documents
+*IELTS with WRITTING 6.5 ,it is not impressive for others but i think it is enough for writting reports that are related English